Heart Failure, Cardiac Transplant, and Mechanical Circulatory Support

 Bio

 Dr. Stephanie Hsiao is a clinical assistant professor at Stanford Medicine and a full-time advanced heart failure/transplant cardiologist at the Palo Alto VA.
+She is the associate program director of the Stanford Cardiology Fellowship and the site director of Palo Alto VA.
 She grew up in Taipei, Taiwan.
 She attended undergraduate at UC Berkeley and obtained her Master’s degree in Pharmacology at Cambridge University in the UK.
 She obtained her M.D. from UC San Francisco.
 She completed her Internal Medicine residency and General Cardiology fellowship at the California Pacific Medical Center in San Francisco, where she served as the chief resident and chief cardiology fellow.
 She completed her advanced heart failure/transplant cardiology fellowship at Stanford in June 2022 and joined the Stanford Faculty soon after.
 She has a strong interest in medical education and quality improvement.
-Her clinical interests include HF outreach in the VA health care systems, women’s heart health, and AHFTX fellowship curriculum design/development.
-Her research interests include multi-organ transplantations and advocacy of diversity-equity-inclusion in advanced HF therapies.
+Her clinical interests include HF outreach in the VA health care systems, cardiology fellowship curriculum design/development and humanism in medicine.
+Her research interests include multi-organ transplantations, advanced HF therapies for the underserved and CardioPalliative integration.
 She plans to lead a career in medical education and quality improvement to deliver exceptional and equitable care for patients needing advanced HF therapies.

 Sharon Hunt, MD